 The Company uses a number of economic variables in its scenarios to estimate the allowance for credit losses, with the most significant drivers being an unemployment rate forecast and qualitative adjustments.
-In the December 31, 2023 estimate, the Company assumed an unemployment forecast range of 3.8% to 4.8%, compared to a range of 3.7% to 4.9% utilized in the December 31, 2022 estimate.
+In the December 31, 2024 estimate, the Company assumed an unemployment forecast range of 4.2% to 4.8%, compared to a range of 3.8% to 4.8% utilized in the December 31, 2023 estimate.
 Historical loss rates from periods where the average unemployment rate matches the forecast range are considered when calculating the forecast period loss rate.
 Based on sensitivity of the portfolio, the change had no material impact on the reserve.

 Based on sensitivity analysis of all portfolios, a 0.0050% change (slight improvement or decline on bank's scale) in all 11 qualitative risk factors (where assigned) would have a \$2.2 million impact on the reserve allocation.
-Changing each factor by 0.01% (moderate improvement or decline) would have a \$4.3 million impact.
+Changing each factor by 0.01% (moderate improvement or decline) would have a \$4.5 million impact.
 Management recognizes that these are extreme scenarios and it is very unlikely that all risk factors would change by 0.005% or 0.01% simultaneously.
-Between December 31, 2022 and December 31, 2023, management assigned a "moderate decline," or 1.0 basis point increase, to the interest rate risk factor for all pools due to the rising rate environment.
-Additionally, management assigned a "decline," or 1.5 basis point increase, to the criticized/classified factor for the Commercial substandard loan pool and a "decline," or 1.5 basis point increase, to the loan growth factor for the non-owner occupied loan pool due to growth in the portfolio.
-In total, the qualitative changes increased the ACL by approximately \$0.5 million for the year ended December 31, 2023.
+There were no changes to any qualitative factors for the year ended December 31, 2024.